Dogville: Accolades

-Opera adaptation
+Adaptations

 The opera adaptation Dogville was composed by Gordon Kampe and premiered in 2023 at the Aalto Theatre in Essen.
 The premiere was postponed two years due to the COVID-19 pandemic in Germany.
 The story is compressed to a runtime of 110 minutes.
+In March of 2026, the JK Tyl Theatre in Plzeň, Czech Republic will present Christian Lollike's play adapation.